mnindrazaka/mnindrazaka-forum/README.md

 ### 4.1. pages

-WE use next.js as our main framework, so we have a [pages folder](https://github.com/mnindrazaka/mnindrazaka-forum/tree/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/pages) that contain the routes of our website.
+We use next.js as our main framework, so we have a [pages folder](https://github.com/mnindrazaka/mnindrazaka-forum/tree/a3144ed97dc8d96f9fb8448a5b227ac94c2bbbf6/src/pages) that contain the routes of our website.

 ### 4.2. posts